meghantole/tarm/pages/about.md

 description: null
 show: true
 ---
 I created this blog in order to analyse typography and how it's used in the media.

+What I'll be analysing:

+* Book Publishing
+* Magazine Editing
+* Newspaper Editing
+* Advertising

+***My Logo***

+The reason behind the design for my logo is that it appropriately translates the general feel for my blog.
+It's simple and